fastlane/ci/README.md

 # The email address of your fastlane CI bot account
 export FASTLANE_CI_USER="email@bot.com"

-# The password of your fastlane CI bot account
+# The token/password of your fastlane CI bot account
 export FASTLANE_CI_PASSWORD="password"

 # The git URL (https) for the configuration repo
-export FASTLANE_CI_REPO_URL="https://github.com/your-name/your-ci-config"
+export FASTLANE_CI_REPO_URL="https://github.com/your-name/ci-config"

 # Needed just for the first startup of fastlane.ci:
 # The email address used for the initial clone for the config repo